-- Are more involved in campus activities and have more contact with faculty, university staff members, and other students, which results in deeper, more meaningful relationships that often continue beyond their time at EKU.
+Are more involved in campus activities and have more contact with faculty, University staff members, and other students, which results in deeper, more meaningful relationships that often continue beyond their time at EKU.

 Residential Community Guide

 Living on campus is one of the best decisions a student can make during their college years.
-In order to ensure a safe, comfortable environment for all of our students, it is important parents and students are familiar with the guidelines to living in an EKU Residential Community.
+In order to ensure a safe, comfortable environment for all of our students, it is important parents and students are familiar with the guidelines for living in an EKU Residential Community.
 Take a few minutes to review the Residential Community Guide and become familiar with the rules and guidelines of our campus community.

 Understanding the Housing Contract

 Similar to a lease, when a student applies and is accepted to live on campus at EKU, they enter a contract for the academic year in which they will live on campus.
-Below is a review of what is included in the Housing Contract, as well as a copy for you and your student to review prior to complete the online application.
+Below is a review of what is included in the Housing Contract, as well as a copy for you and your student to review prior to completing the online housing application.

 are 21 years of age before classes commence